Preference Evolution under Partner Choice: Preference Evolution with Complete Information

 \subsection{Stable Matching}

-Given a population state $(\theta, \tau, \varepsilon)$, our next goal is to identify the matching profiles $(\mu(\varepsilon), \Sigma)$ that can be deemed \emph{stable}.
+Given a population state $(\theta, \tau, \varepsilon)$, our next goal is to identify the outcomes $(\mu, S)$ that can be deemed \textit{stable}.
 The requirement of stability has two layers.
-First, holding the matching configuration $\mu(\varepsilon)$ fixed, agents do not want to change their strategies as specified by $\Sigma$.
+First, holding the matching profile $\mu$ fixed, agents do not want to change their strategies as specified by $S$.
 In other words, the strategy profile should constitute a Nash equilibrium.
-Second, given the utilities agents derive in a matching profile, there should not exist a pair of agents who want to form a pairwise deviation and be rematched with each other.
-To formalize this idea, we extend the notion of Nash stability by \cite{Garrido-LucerolLaraki2021WP} to a continuous population.
-See also \cite{JacksonWatts2010}.
+Second, given the utilities agents derive in an outcome, there should not exist agents who want to form a pairwise deviation and mutually benefit from rematching.
+To formalize this idea, we extend the notion of Nash stability of \citet{Garrido-LucerolLaraki2021WP} to a continuous population; see also \citet{JacksonWatts2010}.
 We assume that agents cannot commit to a strategy via forces such as binding contracts or the possibility of future punishment in repeated interactions.
 This assumption restricts the set of pairwise deviations that are viable.